Ilygm/java-AirlineReservation/ReadMe.md

 ## What is this project?

-This project aims to simlulate a terminal-based airline reservation system.
+This project aims to simulate a terminal-based airline reservation system.

 ## How to play